Separable extensions in tensor-triangular geometry and generalized Quillen stratification: Statement of results

 \smallbreak

 To conclude our discussion, we still want to explain why Theorem~\ref{thm:main-intro} is called ``descent-up-to-nilpotence" and understand nil-faithfulness in examples.

 \smallbreak

-First of all, conceptually, the category $\AK$ should be approached as a \emph{simplification} of the original category~$\cat K$.
+Conceptually, the category $\AK$ should be approached as a \emph{simplification} of the original category~$\cat K$.
 In some sense, it represents a ``finite \'etale extension of~$\cat K$".
 This idea goes hand-in-hand with Grothendieck's theory of \emph{descent}, \ie the problem of reconstructing the original category~$\cat K$ from $\AK$ and data over $A\potimes{2}$ and~$A\potimes{3}$.
-By~\cite{Balmer12}, if $A$ was not just nil-faithful but really faithful ($A\otimes f\!=\!0\,\then\, f\!=\!0$) it would satisfy descent, which roughly says that
+By~\cite{Balmer12}, if $A$ was not just nil-faithful but really faithful ($A\otimes f\!=\!0\,\then\, f\!=\!0$) then $A$ would satisfy descent in~$\cat K$, which roughly says that

 is an ``equalizer of categories" (plus cocycle conditions over~$A\potimes{3}$).
-In that case, it is easier to prove, and even easier to believe, that the contravariant $\Spc(-)$ turns the above ``equalizer" into the coequalizer of spaces~\eqref{eq:Coeq}.
+In that case, it is easier to prove, and even easier to believe, that the contravariant $\Spc(-)$ turns the latter ``equalizer" into the coequalizer of spaces~\eqref{eq:Coeq}.
 The remarkable fact about Theorem~\ref{thm:main-intro} is that~\eqref{eq:Coeq} is a coequalizer even when $A$ is not faithful but only \emph{nil}-faithful, despite failure of descent in this situation!
 This explains the idea of ``descent-up-to-nilpotence".

 To fully appreciate the difference between faithful and nil-faithful, \ie between descent and descent-up-to-nilpotence, we turn to our example of modular representation theory, where we will also better understand the coequalizer~\eqref{eq:Coeq}.